-- You should have regular sexual health check-ups once you start having sex, change partners or start a new relationship
+Once you start having sex, change partners or start a new relationship, you should consider regular sexual health check-ups.

-- There is no single test to detect all STIs; through discussing with your doctor your sexual history and symptoms, the appropriate tests will be chosen which can include a urine test, a swab, a blood test or a simple physical examination
+There is no single test to detect all STIs.
+After discussing your sexual history and symptoms with your doctor, the appropriate tests will be chosen, and may include a urine test, a swab, a blood test, or a simple physical examination.

 What happens when I get my STI test results?